-Overall 2017 expenditures from all uses total $71,365,451.
-The decrease of 1.7% from the 2016 original budget is primarily a result of expiration of debt payments.
+Overall 2018 expenditures from all uses total $73,334,895.
+The increase of 2.75% from the 2017 original budget is primarily a result of expiration of debt payments.
 Historically the City has spent an average of 95% of its budgeted operating funds which, in the past, has allowed for the remaining 5% of unspent funds to be added back to next year’s respective fund balances.
-With tighter up-front expenditures being budgeted this year, and in years past, it is unlikely that the same level of balances will be added back to the respective funds at the end of 2017.
-Note that relatively fixed costs such as wages, along with related expenses such as taxes and pension contributions, comprise 54.9%, or approximately $39,230,000, of the City’s total operating budget.
-As all five labor contracts expire in early 2017, this budget does not include any wage increases beyond the required step or license increases agreed to back in 2014.
+With tighter up-front expenditures being budgeted this year, and in years past, it is unlikely that the same level of balances will be added back to the respective funds at the end of 2018.
+The labor contracts have wage/health care reopeners in early 2018.
+Therefore, this budget does not include any wage increases beyond the required step or license increases agreed to in 2017.
+Note that relatively fixed costs such as wages, along with related expenses such as taxes and pension contributions, comprise 55%, or approximately $40,539,754, of the City’s total operating budget.

-The increases in the General, Streets and Recreational Facilities funds are due to increases in operating costs, whereas, the increase Water/Sewer funds due to an increase in the rebate to Butler County Water and Sewer for sewer charges the City collects on behalf of Butler County.
-The decrease in the Fire Levy fund is due to realigning of expenditures for 2017.
+The increases in the General, and Fire Levy funds are due to increases in operating costs and fund transfers, whereas, the increase Water/Sewer funds due to an increase in the rebate to Butler County Water and Sewer for sewer charges the City collects on behalf of Butler County.
+The decrease in the Street and Recreational Facilities funds are due to realigning of expenditures for 2018.

 - Fairfield Community Foundation